100-Billion-Atom Molecular Dynamics Simulation of Acoustic Cavitation in a Simple Liquid

 In addition, no abrupt decrease in the amplitude, which corresponds to the abrupt increase in the attenuation coefficient, was observed near the horn, suggesting that cavitation does not induce rapid damping in its vicinity.
 Therefore, no significant influence on the sound speed or attenuation was detected, supporting the conclusion that cavitation localized at the horn has limited influence on bulk acoustic properties.
-Bubble growth requires not only low-pressure regions but also the motion of the horn, highlighting its critical role in cavitation dynamics.
+These results indicate that bubble growth requires not only low-pressure regions but also the horn-induced interfacial acceleration, underscoring its critical role in cavitation dynamics.

-These results demonstrate that bubble dynamics are strongly coupled with horn oscillation and suggest a mechanism for subharmonic generation.